whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 “I won’t.”

 “Well… I’ve got six bullets in my revolver.
 That’s a few short even if I shoot better than I’ve ever done in my life.
-And it’s hard to shoot well when Potential’s working against you.
+And it’s hard to shoot well when Aptitude’s working against you.
 And I have to admit, I don’t want to kill anybody, even someone who might want to kill me.”

 “‘Might?’”